 - 1 1-in. thick bone-in sirloin steak (about 1 lb.)

 - Kosher salt and freshly ground black pepper

 - 2 tbsp. unsalted butter

 - 1⁄2 lb. button mushrooms, trimmed and thinly sliced (about 3 cups)

 - 1 small shallot, finely chopped

 - Lemon wedge, for garnish (optional)

-- Meanwhile, heat a separate large skillet to medium-high heat and add the butter.
-Once melted and bubbly, add the mushrooms and shallot and cook, stirring occasionally, until the released liquid has evaporated and the mushrooms are lightly browned.
-Stir in the ham and cook 30 seconds.
+Turn the heat to medium and add the butter, mushrooms, and shallot.
+Cook, stirring occasionally, until the mushrooms are lightly browned, about 5 minutes.
+Stir in the ham and cook until heated through, 30 seconds.

 To serve, discard the foil and scrape the mushroom mixture around the steak.
 Garnish with lemon wedges and parsley if desired.